ibme-qubic/ibme-qubic.github.io/README.md

    and contains a few simple generic models for testing and demonstration purposes.
  - [Fabber DCE models](https://fabber-dce.readthedocs.io) is a set of Fabber models for DCE-MRI data
+ - [Fabber DSC models](https://fabber-dsc.readthedocs.io) is a set of Fabber models for DSC-MRI data
  - [pyfab](https://pyfab.readthedocs.io) is a Python API for Fabber

 ### Quantiphyse